Samadoll/310ProjInsight/README.md

+# This project is originally created by UBC CPSC 310, implemented by Jiawei and Joon Hur.

 # CPSC 310 D0 Repository

 This is the base repository for CPSC310 Deliverable 0.
 This is an individual deliverable.
 Please keep your repository private.